Cedar Rapids Public Library: Services

 The CRPL offers an abundance of regular services, including free computer classes, public computer and wifi access, and meeting rooms for the public.
 They offer a variety of programs including the Summer Reading Program, Adult Summer Reading Program, story times, and Play and Learn.
 There are a number of databases and other materials, such as e-books, downloadable audiobooks, and downloadable music, that can be accessed either at the library or remotely with a library card.
 Other events include author talks, live music, and art exhibits by local area artists.

 With the passing of the FY2017 Budget on January 7, 2016, voted on by the Cedar Rapids Public Library Board of Trustees, the library was subjected to budget costs totaling approximately $461,000.
 These cuts resulted in a reduction of library services, including operation hours.
-Effective starting March 27, 2016 both the Downtown and Ladd locations will be open Monday-Thursday, 9am-8pm and Fridays 9am-5pm.
-The Downtown Library will also be open on Saturday, 9am-5pm but closed on Sunday, while the Ladd location will be closed on Saturday and open Sunday, 1-5pm.
+Effective starting March 27, 2016 both the Downtown and Ladd locations will be open Monday-Thursday, 9 am-8 pm and Fridays 9 am-5 pm.
+The Downtown Library will also be open on Saturday, 9 am-5 pm but closed on Sunday, while the Ladd location will be closed on Saturday and open Sunday, 1-5 pm.